srdtrk/cw-ica-controller/README.md

 #### Using the Relayer

-Assuming that the contract was not initialized with `channel_open_init_options`, then the relayer must start the channel handshake on the contract's chain.
+Assuming that the contract was not initialized with `channel_open_init_options`, then the relayer can start the channel handshake on the contract's chain.

 To create an interchain account, the relayer must start the channel handshake on the contract's chain.
 See end to end tests for an example of how to do this.
 Unfortunately, you cannot initialize the channel handshake with an empty string as the version, this is due to a limitation of the IBCModule interface provided by ibc-go, see issue [#3942](https://github.com/cosmos/ibc-go/issues/3942).
 (The contract can now be initialized with an empty version string if the chain supports stargate queries, but this is not the case for the end to end tests and is not recommended.)
 The version string we are using for the end to end tests is: `{"version":"ics27-1","controller_connection_id":"connection-0","host_connection_id":"connection-0","address":"","encoding":"proto3json","tx_type":"sdk_multi_msg"}` (encoding is replaced with `"proto3"` to test protobuf encoding/decoding).
 You can see all this in the [end to end tests](./e2e/).